sgtRoberty/NS-tutorial/README.md

 	* Pick the point with the lowest likelihood {% eqinline L_{min} %} and save it to the log file
 	* Replace the point with a new one sampled from the prior via an MCMC chain of `subChainLength` steps, **under the condition that the new likelihood is at least {% eqinline L_{min} %}**

 The main parameters of the NS algorithm are the number of particles (`N`) and the length of the MCMC chain to sample a replacement particle (`subChainLength`).
 To determine `N`, we first start the NS analysis with `N=1`.
-Based on the results of that analysis, we can determine a target standard deviation for marginal likelihood estimates and calculate the required `N` value using the estimated information measure `H` and a given formula (more details will follow later in the tutorail).
+Based on the results of that analysis, we can determine a target standard deviation for marginal likelihood estimates and calculate the required `N` value using the estimated information measure `H` and a given formula (more details will follow later in the tutorial).

 The `subChainLength` determines how independent the replacement point is from the {% eqinline L_{min} %} point that was saved and is a parameter that needs to be determined by trial and error (see [FAQ](#nested-sampling-faq) for details).